 The Security Automations for AWS WAF solution provides fine-grained control over the requests attempting to access your web application.
 The following diagram presents the architecture that you can build using the solution's implementation guide and accompanying AWS CloudFormation template.

 At the core of the design is an AWS WAF web ACL that acts as central inspection and decision point for all incoming requests.
-The protective functions that you choose to activate determine the custom rules that are added to your web ACL.
+The protective functions that you choose to activate determine the WAF rules that are added to your web ACL.
 The labels of the WAF rules in the architecture diagram don’t reflect the priority level of the rules.

 A. AWS managed rules